 This is a step by step guide to host a ghost blog completely for free, easily.
 With Oracle Cloud free tier and CloudPanel you are going to get a very powerful Ghost hosting for 0 dollars.
 But remember although the hosting is free, you have to pay always for a domain name.

-Ghost Is a beautiful opensource blogging platform, which in my opinion is far better than WordPress, Medium Or Blogger for blogging and Creator economy platform.
+Ghost Is a beautiful, powerful, mordern, easy to use, blogging platform.
 Being an open source platform you can self-host a ghost blog yourself for free.
-Ghost also offers managed hosting starting at 9 dollars/month.
-You can also use DigitalOceans one click Ghost deployment which will cost you 6 dollars/month.
+And here we are going to host our ghost blog for free in cloud.
+Ghost offers a managed hosting starting at 9 dollars/month.
+Or you can use DigitalOcean’s one click Ghost deployment, which costs 6 dollars/month.
 (Get free DigitalOcean Credit here).
+Pikapods is good too.

 This site itself runs on a free tier VPS from oracle cloud using CloudPanel.
-I am using the Casper Theme.
-I modified the code using CloudPanel user interface.
+I am using the Source Theme.
+I modified the code for some improvements using CloudPanel user interface.